syuvivida/DM/signalMC/8TeV/README.md

  ./reformat.sh ZppAbb_1.lhe

- If there are many LHE files, do
+ If there are many LHE files, do:

  foreach file(Zpp*lhe)

  foreach? ./reformat.sh $file

  foreach? end

 3) Once you have the LHE files, you could submit jobs to lxplus